POLICIES & DISCLOSURES

 Supplemental Students: Payment Terms

 Students are required to pay for each course upon enrollment.
-Payment is tendered online via Paypal or students can be enrolled manually by our staff.
+Payment is tendered online via Stripe or students can be enrolled manually by our staff.
 In many cases, we will accept purchase orders from schools and other institutions.

 Supplemental Students: Refund Procedures

 Upon timely notice and cancellation of a course, depending on how much of the course has been completed you are possibly eligible for a pro-rata refund from SVHS.
 Notice is considered timely when received by SVHS within 30 days of your initial enrollment in the course.
-If you provide notice of cancellation of the course and a request for refund within 30 days of enrollment, depending on how far you have progressed through the course, you may be eligible for a refund.
+If you provide notice of cancellation of the course and a request for a refund within 30 days of enrollment, depending on how far you have progressed through the course, you may be eligible for a refund.
 Your right to cancel and claim a refund expires 30 days after the initial course enrollment.

 If you wish to withdraw from a course, please submit a request using the Contact Us form on our website informing SVHS that you request immediate withdrawal from such course.
 Your notice of cancellation and withdrawal from such course will be effective when you successfully submit the request.
-SVHS administration staff will unenroll you from such course and you will no longer have access to the course materials online.
+SVHS administration staff will unenroll you from such a course, and you will no longer have access to the course materials online.

 Supplemental Students: Refund Calculations—Self-Paced Courses

 A course comprises a number of sections.
-A section comprises a heading, videos and other learning materials, quizzes, a unit tests and assignment.
-Your progress through the course, and each section of the course, is tracked in the SVHS online learning management system and this data will be used to determine which sections of the course you have accessed.
+A section comprises a heading, videos, and other learning materials, quizzes, a unit test, and an assignment.
+Your progress through the course, and each section of the course, is tracked in the SVHS online learning management system, and this data will be used to determine which sections of the course you have accessed.
 If you have accessed less than 10% of the sections of a course, you will be eligible for a full (100%) refund.
 If you have accessed between 10% and 60% of the sections of a course, you will be eligible for a pro-rata refund.
 So, by way of illustration, if you have accessed 30% of the sections of a course, you will be eligible for a 70% refund.
 Once you have accessed more than 60% of the sections in a course, you are no longer eligible for a refund on that course.

 Supplemental Students: Dropped Courses